ssebastian-diazz/ssebastian-diazz/README.md

 ## About Me

-<strong>Economics</strong> graduate from <strong>UNAM</strong> working at the intersection of economics, financial data, and data engineering.
-Currently completing my internship at <strong>Banco de México's</strong> *División de Asuntos Internacionales*.
+**Economics** graduate from **UNAM** working at the intersection of economics, financial data, and data engineering.
+Currently completing my internship at **Banco de México's** *División de Asuntos Internacionales*.

+I build data-driven projects that turn complex and unstructured information into useful tools and analysis.
+My work includes data pipelines, web scraping, financial apps, and the integration of AI into practical applications.

 <br />